sarahodonovan7/DH150-Summer-2022/DH150 Project/.ipynb_checkpoints/README-checkpoint.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sarahodonovan7/DH150-Summer-2022/HEAD)

 #### Background
 The goal of this project is to perform various Machine Learning (ML) algorithms on a data set, and compare our findings with the work of prior researchers.
-In addition to attempting to achieve similar findings, we will also include new methods of data analysis.
-In an effort to recreate similar data to the prior existing work, we applied the Machine Learning Methods of Linear Regression, Decision Trees, and Random Forest.
+In an effort to recreate similar data to the prior existing work, we applied the machine learning methods of linear regression, decision trees, and random forest.

-The data set in question contains informationcollected over a one-year period, from December 1, 2017 to November 30, 2018.
+The data set in question contains information collected over a one-year period, from December 1, 2017 to November 30, 2018.
 This data pertains to bike rentals in Seoul, South Korea, collecting the number of rentals per hour per day as well as a number of other features.
-The original data set can be found at the following link: https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand I was able to identify two main articles that have previously performed Machine Learning models on this data set.
-Both articles applied a number of Machine Learning methods applied to the dataset, many of them going beyond the scope of our class.
+The original data set can be found at the following link: https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand I was able to identify two main articles that have previously performed machine learning models on this data set.
+Both articles applied a number of machine learning methods applied to the dataset, many of them going beyond the scope of our class.
 That being said, I intend to focus on ML methods that are covered in our class.
 The relevant papers are listed below:

 [1] Sathishkumar V E, Jangwoo Park, and Yongyun Cho.
 'Using data mining techniques for bike sharing demand prediction in metropolitan city.'
 Computer Communications, Vol.153, pp.353-366, March, 2020.